samjones00/docs/docs/_documentation/Templates-Single-Page-Apps..md

 Executing a development build of Webpack is all that's required to be able to see our changes but it can take a while to run a full dev build which negatively impacts our fast iterative dev workflow.
 It's instead recommended to leave webpack running in the background and have it watch for changes so it only needs to rebuild assets that have changed, which it's able to do very quickly.

-The `00-webpack-dev` and `00-webpack-watch` gulp tasks facilitate the 2 popular development modes for running webpack during development:

 ![](https://raw.githubusercontent.com/ServiceStack/docs/master/docs/images/ssvs/gulp-tasks.png)

 ### Gulp Tasks